• Skip to primary navigation

 Why you'll love it

-While I will never say no to a classic potato salad, this mayo-free potato salad is a wonderful alternative!
-It's so refreshing to change it up and try something a little different.
-The tangy fresh herb vinaigrette is incredibly zesty and flavorful and really takes it to the next level.
+While I will never say no to a Classic Potato Salad, this mayo-free potato salad is a wonderful alternative!
+It’s so refreshing to change it up.
+The tangy fresh herb vinaigrette is zesty and takes it to the next level.
 You may even like it better than a traditional potato salad!

 It's fantastic for eating outdoors at picnics and as a summer side dish since the dressing holds up really well in the heat.
 It also happens to be a lighter vegan option, so it's suitable for everyone at your table and no one is left out.